Far-right AfD wins vote to lead German district for first time

 While far-right parties have gained ground around Europe, the strength of the AfD is particularly sensitive in Germany due to the country's Nazi past.

-The President of the Central Council of Jews in Germany, Josef Schuster, expressed deep shock.
+The President of the Central Council of Jews in Germany, Josef Schuster, expressed his shock.

 “This is a watershed that this country's democratic political forces cannot simply accept,” he told RND media.

-Particularly strong in the former Communist East, polls suggest the party may win three eastern state votes next year.
+Particularly strong in the former communist east of the country, polls suggest the AfD may win three eastern state votes next year.

 Mr Sesselmann was forced into a run-off against a conservative candidate after a vote two weeks ago.
 The conservative candidate won 47.2 per cent on Sunday.

-The party opposes economic sanctions against Moscow over the Ukraine war and dispute that human activity is a cause of climate change.
+The party opposes economic sanctions against Moscow over the Ukraine war and disputes that human activity is a cause of climate change.

 The domestic intelligence agency said this month that far-right extremism posed the biggest threat to democracy in Germany and warned voters about backing the AfD.